udevbe/greenfield/README.md

 - `yarn generate`
 - `yarn build:native`
 - `cp dist/encoding/proxy-encoding-addon.node src/encoding/proxy-encoding-addon.node`
+- `cp dist/proxy-poll-addon.node src/proxy-poll-addon.node`

-For XWayland support a few extra steps may be needed, this is optional and only required if you don't already hava an X server running.:
+For XWayland support a few extra steps may be needed, this is optional and only required if you don't already hava an X server running eg. when running on a server:

 - `export XAUTHORITY=.Xauthority`
 - `touch "$HOME/$XAUTHORITY"`